WhiteHatCyberus/Sign-Language-to-Text-Translator-Using-Opencv-Tensorflow-Object-detection-CNN-and-Machine-Learning/README.md

 or Connect: Linkedin - https://www.linkedin.com/in/whcyberus/

 # Finally!!
-Thank you to you, for utilising this code and application as reference or educational purposes!!
+Thank you to you, for utilising this code and application as reference or for educational purposes!!
 Also I'm thankful for the team I had while creating this!!